Docs · For engineers

 Double-spend detection

-Double-spend is the risk that the same entitlement or spend is used more than once before the system can enforce a single use.
-AffixIO addresses this in two ways.
+Double-spend is using the same entitlement more than once before the system enforces single use.

 Online

-Every verify request is evaluated against live data.
-If the data source encodes single-use (e.g. balance, one-time token, or consumed flag), the API sees the updated state on each call.
-Second use returns No once the source reflects consumption.
+Every verify hits live data.
+If the source encodes single-use (balance, one-time token, consumed flag), the second call returns No once consumption is visible.

 Terminal behaviour offline